-The best meal replacement bars
+Best meal replacement bars

 Q. Are meal replacement bars vegan-friendly?

 A. There are some meal replacement bars promoted as vegan or non-GMO or keto-friendly, but it pays to read the list of ingredients.
 Some brands may include glycerin, an ingredient sometimes derived from animals.
-Others can have meat-based proteins or at least ovo/lacto sources.
+Others can have meat-based proteins or at least those sourced from eggs or dairy.

 Q. Is a meal replacement bar the same as a protein bar?